Is transferring crypto between wallets taxable?

 Looking to file your crypto taxes?
 Try CoinLedger, the platform that makes crypto tax reporting stress-free.

-CoinLedger serves more than 300,000 crypto investors across the globe.
-With integrations with hundreds of exchanges and blockchains, the platform makes tax reporting easier than ever.
+CoinLedger serves more than 500,000 crypto investors across the globe.
+With integrations with hundreds of exchanges and blockchains, you can generate a comprehensive tax report in just minutes!